Lontra canadensis

 Date of Birth: March 2009

 Obi-Wan was born at the Pittsburgh Zoo & PPG Aquarium in Pennsylvania.
 He came to the WNC Nature Center in January 2010.
-Since Obi-Wan was born at a zoo, he never learned survival skills and is not afraid of humans.
+Obi-Wan’s name was chosen through a contest at the WNC Nature Center in 2010.